How physiotherapists help older people

 Some GP surgeries have direct access to a physio instead of having to see the doctor first, so you can book in directly.
 This works better for less complex issues such as back, neck or knee pain.

-Some areas of the UK allow general self-referral to physio and your GP surgery should be able to help with this information.
+Some areas of the UK allow general self-referral to physio.
+Your GP surgery should be able to help with this information.

 Some GP surgeries have direct access to a physio instead of having to see the doctor first, so you can book in directly.